KexinFeng/5523-data-mining/README.md

 # 5523-data-mining
-Please look into each project.
+Please look into each fold for the detailed description of each project.